 We want to make sure that you have the tools and skills needed to hit the ground running.
 In June, you will receive access to a Canvas Course that will contain pre-course activities to be completed prior to the start of the semester.

 You will receive access to this course through your USF email, so please be sure to set this up early.

-As a student at the USF College of Public Health, you will be engaged in a series of core courses designed to address complex 21st century public health problems.
+As a student at the USF College of Public Health, you will be engaged in a series of core courses designed to address complex 21st-century public health problems.
 Our MPH core curriculum is guided by the Association of Schools and Programs of Public Health’s Framing the Future report and the Council of Education in Public Health’s competencies for public health degrees.
-This curriculum consists of a series of four courses, designed to provide integrated and applied training.
-These courses utilize experiential learning to present critical public health content through foundational courses with cross cutting, interdisciplinary competencies.
+This curriculum consists of four courses, designed to provide integrated and applied training.
+These courses utilize experiential learning to present critical public health content through foundational courses with cross-cutting, interdisciplinary competencies.

 Your first classes begin this Fall!
 Please speak with your graduate advisor about your individual course schedule.
-However, all students should plan to enroll in the following foundational core courses in their first year.
+All students should plan to enroll in the following foundational core courses in their first year.

 As a public health professional, it is vital that you stay up-to-date on current topics, understand public health from an academic perspective, and understand public health as the public sees it.
 Every year, we require our incoming students to complete a summer reading list based on Dean Petersen’s recommendations.

 You will receive this reading list and access to a canvas course with more information in June.
 Please keep a lookout for this information!

 In the past, this reading list has included some of the following:

 * Please note, this list is only provided as a reference.
 You will be required to read one of the books from this summer’s Dean’s Summer Reading List.